Gambling and online casinos in Papua New Guinea

 - Betway PNG, Hollywoodbets PNG are international online bookmakers operating legally in the country.

-so are tourists from Australia, Fiji and the Philippines.
+PNG's casinos and bookmakers target both domestic gamblers and tourists from Australia, Fiji and the Philippines.

 Online gambling

-Online gambling in Papua New Guinea has been officially allowed since 2016,
+Online gambling in Papua New Guinea has been officially allowed since 2016, when the NGCB amended the Gaming Control Act.

-which gives the right to provide online services within the country and abroad.
+Operators can obtain an iGaming license, which gives the right to provide online services within the country and abroad.

 Main directions:- sports and esports betting;